 - Don’t ignore assessments.
 They may seem like a pain, but assessments provide valuable information about your child that state agencies use to determine eligibility for services, Fitzgerald said.
 “Those scores guide the adult agencies in planning for your kid,” she said.
 “Anything up to 18 is absolutely crucial.”

-Perkins School for the Blind offers a Pre-Employment Program for students and young adults ages 15-22, as well as other transition programs for high school age students.
+Perkins School for the Blind offers a Pre-Employment Program for students and young adults ages 14 to 22, as well as other transition ‘short course’ programs for high school students during summer and winter breaks.